 Professional medical billers and certified medical coders work together to ensure that accurate claims are submitted to third-party payers that clearly describe the services contained in the patient’s medical record.
 This includes accurate demographic information such as a patient’s date of birth, insurance identification number, or the provider’s NPI, and it also includes the correct procedural and diagnostic codes to describe services, with appropriate modifiers if applicable.

-Coleman Managed Billing is an outsourcing Medical Billing company that specializes in practice consulting, compliance, and credentialing that has the knowledge compacity and experience to grow your medical practice.
-Our focus is to understand your needs, maximize equity/reimbursements, and create ways to minimize your stress, so that your focus can be geared towards the patients needs.
+Coleman Managed Billing is a Billing & Accounting company that specializes in business consulting, compliance, credentialing, and auditing.
+We have the knowledge compacity and experience to grow your company.
+Our focus is to understand your needs, maximize your revenue, and create ways to minimize your stress, so that your focus can be geared towards your client needs.

 What is ERA?

 ERA, Electronic remittance advice (ERA) provides claims payment explanations in HIPAA-compliant files.

 Electronic funds transfer (EFT) puts payment right into your banking account.